haskell/haskell-language-server/docs/configuration.md

   - someDep
 ```

-### Common problems

-#### Multi Cradle: No prefixes matched
-The error message `Multi Cradle: No prefixes matched` usually means that implicit configuration failed.
-In that case, you must use explicit configuration.

 ### How to show local documentation on hover

 Haskell Language Server can display Haddock documentation on hover and completions if the project and